rust-lang/rust/text/0000-unnamed-fields.md

 full anonymous structure types.
-Furthermore, such a mechanism would need to allow hiding the underlying paths for portability; for example, the `siginfo_t` type on POSIX platforms allows portable access to certain named fields, but different platforms overlap those fields differently.
+Furthermore, such a mechanism would need to allow hiding the underlying paths for portability; for example, the `siginfo_t` type on POSIX platforms allows portable access to certain named fields, but different platforms overlap those fields differently using unnamed unions.
 Finally, such a mechanism would make it harder to create bindings for this common pattern in C interfaces.

 Several alternative syntaxes could exist to designate the equivalent of `struct` and `union`.
 Such syntaxes would declare the same underlying types.